If you are not happy with the color of your aluminum frames don’t worry, you don’t have to replace them, you can just repaint them.

 Process of painting - pick a color, preparation, priming

 Pick a color

-Picking a color mostly depends on your taste, needs, and property type.
-Older houses suit well with darker windows, like black or brown, while white and grey window frames can provide a bold and stylish look.
-White as an option is neutral and universal and you can’t go wrong with white.
-If you want your property to stand out go with red or blue.
+Picking a color depends on your taste, needs, and property type.
+Older houses suit well with darker windows, like black or brown, while white and grey frames can provide a bold and stylish look.
+White as an option is neutral and universal; you can’t go wrong with white.
+If you want your property to stand out, go with red or blue.

 Step 0: Remove any handles or latches you do not wish to paint.
-If you can it is better to remove the window from the frame and paint separetly.
+If you can, it is better to remove the window from the frame and paint separately.

-Step 2: If there is flaking paint on the windows you will need to remove this before you start.
-Use a spatula and a wire brush, then paint with paint stripper to get the harder to remove paint.
+Step 2: If there is flaking paint on the windows, you will need to remove this before you start.
+Use a spatula and a wire brush, then paint with a stripper to get the harder-to-remove paint.

 Step 4: Make sure you clean the surface of all residual paint stripper, grease and grime before painting.